Nek1tt/Haffman-Archivator/README.md

 # Haffman-Archivator
 My first-first +- good project - Haffman Archivator.
 I did this project in my 1st year at NSU, so it 100% has some bugs, but at least I have it running and working correctly.
 Some things in the project are made too simple, like parsing encoded text, because I couldn't figure out a way to put a tree in the text.
 I had to put the whole table inside.
 But nevertheless, the text is encoded and decoded.
+Using C Programm language
 # What this do?
 You can encode text and decode it as well.
 I don't recommend encoding and decoding everything in one file.
 # Installation